aluedtke7/dlna_player/README.md

 The idea for this app came through the lack of a simple DLNA player for linux.
 Nevertheless, this app works on Windows, MacOS, iOS and Android as well.

-This app been tested so far with MiniDLNA and Jellyfin.
+This app has been tested so far with MiniDLNA and Jellyfin.
 Both DLNA server were installed on an OpenMediaVault NAS server.
 MiniDLNA was installed direct while Jellyfin was running in a Docker container.